kevinvv/A-Novice-Video-Vibration-Analysis-Framework-with-Motion-Magnification/README.md

 ## Structure
 Below is an overview of all the files and folders within the repo

+- examples (contains input and output examples)
+- img (images for readme)
 - resources (data)
     - input (input videos)
     - processed (pre processed videos)
     - magnified (magnified videos)
     - merged (compare videos)
+    - evaluated (output for data files)
     - temp (used by STB-VMM)
 - src (code)
     - utils.py (helper methods)